-APPENDIX 6 PAST PERFORMANCE
+PAST PERFORMANCE

-The below performance table provides a comparison representative of income Units over a five year period.
-The performance table shows the total annual return up to 31 December in each year listed.
+The comparisons in the table below are based on performance if income units over a five year period and show the total annual return up to 31 December in each year listed.

-The performance information is net of charges (subscription and redemption fees) but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.
+The performance information is net of subscription and redemption fees but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.